centreon/centreon-documentation/en/administration/parameters/data-management.md

 - **Retention duration for audit logs**: audit logs data, unlimited by default (0 day).

-> It is possible not to save performance data to the MySQL database if you are not
+> It is possible not to save performance data to the MariaDB database if you are not
 > using extraction to add-on software such as Centreon MBI.

 > If you change the retention time for performance charts, this value will only be